Skin Laser Treatments

 - Vascular lesion

-Not sure — pick the closest sentence
+Not sure which laser?
+Pick the closest sentence

 If you would describe your concern in one of the phrases below, the chip routes you to the most relevant page.
+If none quite fit, the unsure chip routes you to the consultation without committing to any treatment.

-Featured pages — treatment, pigment, and ageing
+Featured pages — treatment, pigment and ageing

 Treatment-led laser pages, pigment-and-tone pathways, and adjacent anti-ageing pathways combining laser components.